First-Order Methods for Nonsmooth Nonconvex Functional Constrained Optimization with or without Slater Points: Introduction

 \subsection{Vignette: Failure of MFCQ Assumptions for Sparse Regularized Problems}

-Nonconvex regularization has recently gained popularity due to its ability to facilitate stronger statistical guarantees on minimizers~\cite{wen2017efficient,wen2018survey,zhang2020meta,pieper2022nonconvex}.
+Nonsmooth nonconvex regularization has recently gained popularity due to its ability to facilitate stronger statistical guarantees on minimizers~\cite{wen2017efficient,wen2018survey,zhang2020meta,pieper2022nonconvex}.
 One of the simplest regularizers is the Smoothly Clipped Absolute Deviation (SCAD) function~\cite{antoniadis1997wavelets,fan2001variable}, which sums up piecewise quadratic clipped absolute deviations in each coordinate

 Near the origin, this behaves like a one-norm.
-As larger points are considered, it smoothly flattens out to overly penalizing large entries.
+As larger points are considered, it smoothly flattens out to avoid overly penalizing large entries.
 Figure~\ref{1dSCAD} shows the one-dimensional SCAD function.
 Note the constraint $g(x) := \sum_i s(x_i) - p \leq 0$ ensures that at most $\lfloor p/3 \rfloor$ entries of $x$ have a magnitude larger than two.
 Figure~\ref{3dSCAD} shows the feasible regions given by the three-dimensional SCAD constraints in $[-5,5]^3$.

-Optimization over these level sets will often yield sparse solutions, guaranteed to have no more than $\lfloor p/3 \rfloor$ entries greater than 2.
+Optimization over these level sets will often yield sparse solutions.
 Since SCAD constraints are piecewise quadratic, we can often approximately solve the convex subproblem~\eqref{conssubproblem}.
 Despite this, two problems (one mild and one severe) prevent applying the convergence theory of prior works.

 First, prior works do not apply as the set $\{x \mid g(x)\leq 0\}$ is not compact for any $p\geq 3$.
 If a bound on the size of a solution is known, then one could add a ball constraint $X = \{x \mid \|x\|\leq D\}$ to ensure compactness.
 Our theory applies without such a modification.